golang/exp/README.md

+# exp

-This subrepository holds experimental and deprecated (in the "old" directory) packages.
+This subrepository holds experimental and deprecated (in the `old` directory) packages.

-The idea for this subrepository originated as the "pkg/exp" directory of the main repository, but its presence there made it unavailable to users of the binary downloads of the Go installation.
-The subrepository has therefore been created to make it possible to "go get" these packages.
+The idea for this subrepository originated as the `pkg/exp` directory of the main repository, but its presence there made it unavailable to users of the binary downloads of the Go installation.
+The subrepository has therefore been created to make it possible to `go get` these packages.

-Warning: Packages here are experimental and unreliable.
+**Warning:** Packages here are experimental and unreliable.
 Some may one day be promoted to the main repository or other subrepository, or they may be modified arbitrarily or even disappear altogether.